scicloj/notespace-sicmutils-example/README.md

 # notespace-sicmutils-example

-A Clojure library designed to ... well, that part is up to you.
+An example of using Notespace to write Sicmutils notes

 ## Usage

-FIXME
+TBD

 ## License

-Copyright © 2021 FIXME
+Copyright © 2021

 This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at